jackfiallos/geo/README.md

 ### Before start ###

+You need to use ssl protocol, so please generate your own keys (server.key - server.crt) and put inside a folder called "ssl" in the main path.

 Depending on the pixi branch you donwnload, maybe it's required to compile pixie in order to get the lib compiled.

 ```